dfelinto/blender-manual/manual/vitals/screencasts.rst

 (Note: The header Image was taken using Blender 2.61)

-.. admonition:: The only way to stop the Screencast
+.. note:: The only way to stop the Screencast
-   :class: note

    Pressing the Stop button in the header of the Info Window is the only way to stop the Screencast capture.
 If you press :kbd:`esc`, the shortcut will only work for operations performed in the Blender :guilabel:`User Interface`, (it will stop animations, playbacks and so on...), but will not work to stop :guilabel:`Screencasts`.